rmkcodingclub/AmazonProblems/README.md

 and give the minimum no of comparisons needed on an array of size N to do the same.

-17. Given an array of size n ,containing every element from 1 to n+1, except one.
+17.Given an array of size n ,containing every element from 1 to n+1, except one.
 Find the missing element.

-18. Two trains enter at the opposite sides of a tunnel of length L with speeds 'V'.
+18.Two trains enter at the opposite sides of a tunnel of length L with speeds 'V'.
 A particle enters the tunnel at the same time with a speed 'v' and it vibrates in the tunnel[i.e. if it reaches the end of the tunnel then it comes back].
 What is the position of the particle by the time the 2 trains meet?